An early work-in-progress dedicated to helping,

 Principal premise of Light the fuse: Not the great New Zealand novel is that humankind will only mobilise to salvage a remotely survivable climate, if, and only if, the mobilisation needed is promptly, convincingly demonstrated.

 Beyond urgent, the imperative for mobilisation will be argued elsewhere—but only sparingly.
 The proto demonstration must necessarily be on a relatively small scale—the transformation of a democracy of say of six million people, as opposed to a civilisation of eight billion.
-Not, of course, is convincing 0.06% of the planet’s population a trivial target.
+Not, of course, is convincing 0.06% of the planet’s population a trivial undertaking.

-Not fancying for a moment this story’s author has either the talent or the industry to write a satirical or otherwise Mouse That Roared, his Light the fuse instead is a tiny Grand FenwickianFenwick: Leonard Wibberley’s fictional, Mouse That Roared, Duchy of arrow shot into the air—in the rationally forlorn hope that its release, somehow, ultimately goads a real author into taking on the Megamobilisation-precipitating project—an author with the chops to get their pager-turner optioned as the mega-motion picture so desperately needed.
+Not fancying for a moment this story’s author has either the talent or the industry to write a satirical or otherwise Mouse That Roared, his Light the fuse instead is a tiny Grand FenwickianFenwick: Leonard Wibberley’s fictional, Mouse That Roared, Duchy of arrow shot into the air—in the rationally forlorn hope that its release, somehow, ultimately goads a real author into taking on the Great Mobilisation-precipitating project—an author with the chops to get their pager-turner optioned as the mega-motion picture so desperately needed.

 Routes by which a tyro-novelist activist could, at least semi-plausibly, provoke a fully-fledged mega-motion picture, are myriad.
 The mega-modello device, however, permits a veritable matrix of plot-plausible routes.
 The path Cimino chooses to take, in Light the fuse , is his own, not-entirely-counterfactual one.

-Return to top of page | Contents | End notes
+Return to top of page | End notes

-Disclosure The author of this novel modello is the secretary of both Mahurangi Action Incorporated and the Mahurangi Coastal Path Trust.
-The content published here, however, is that of the editorially independent, independently funded Mahurangi Magazine.
+Disclosure The editor of this content is no longer the secretary of either the Mahurangi Action Incorporated or the Mahurangi Coastal Path Trust.
+Regardless, the content published here continues to be that of the editorially independent, independently owned and funded Mahurangi Magazine.

-Copyright ©2024 Mahurangi Magazine.
+Copyright ©2025 Mahurangi Magazine

-All rights reserved.
+All rights reserved